 People are always amazed when they see me.
 I think they are expecting someone who can no longer stand or function (mentally or physically).
 I’m not sure why that is either.
 Why has our society made it appear that just because you have lots of children it means that you no longer know how to brush your hair, wash your clothes, or tie your kid’s shoes for that matter?
 They are fully expecting you to look like you’ve mentally lost it and are ready for a mental hospital.
 I’m pretty sure I’m still mentally there, although there are days when my kids may argue otherwise.

 I’m not going to lie to you; some days are very hard.
 I have a problem dealing with excessive noise.
 I’m sure a lot of you are seeing the problem already.
 How can I have a problem with noise while living with 13 children?
 Yeah, me too.
 I think God sometimes has a funny sense of humor.
 Anyway, occasionally the children will find me missing, but it’s okay.
 I’m just hiding in my bedroom.
 Give me 10 minutes and I will be a little better.

-I married when I had just turned 19, five days prior.
+I married when I had just turned 19, five days after my birthday.
 Two weeks later I was pregnant, as Veronica had come into existence.
 Our roller coaster had officially begun.
 As of today, we have continued having children every 18-26 months after that.
 I’m still fertile and hope to be able to have a few more children.
 That is if it’s part of God’s will for our family!

 Even though we started having children because of Our Faith I couldn’t imagine it any other way.
 I grew up in a family with just one sibling, with most of the time being separated from my brother.
 This made me essentially an only child.